rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

   <div class="col"></div>
 ```

 And now we can implement the edit action.
-For that we need the id on the HTML `app/views/shortened_links/_form.html.erb`
+For that, we need the id on the HTML `app/views/shortened_links/_form.html.erb`:

 ```erb
 <div class="live-modal"